3.2

 7. Triple braid bun

 This hairstyle is probably better suited for an older primary child or a girl who isn’t going to be hanging upside down at the monkey bars.
+School girls love feeling like they are well kept and pretty, and this hairstyle ticks all the boxes.
 It looks chic and fancy, but is really just three braids wrapped around and pinned down by bobby pins.
+A perfect bun to keep the hair off the face.

 You’ve got their hair sorted, what about their lunch?